Top Pet Peeves about Flying

 My second top pet peeve is uncomfortable seating in economy class.
 This was never a problem when I flew business class while employed by the government.
 Now that I have to stick to a budget when flying, I have to put up with narrow seats affording inadequate legroom.
 Furthermore, I cannot recline my seat sufficiently for sleeping and have less room when the passenger in front reclines his seat back.
 Whenever I fly now, I always request an aisle seat because I have to often leave my seat on long flights to use the restroom.

-Although I realize that it is necessary in the interest of aviation safety, security screening prior to boarding a flight can be very annoying.
+Although I realize that it is necessary for the interest of aviation safety, security screening prior to boarding a flight can be very annoying.
 In the past, I have usually had to stand in long lines.
 After getting to the security checkpoint, I have had to practically undress by removing my jacket, shoes, belt, hat, and everything from my pockets.
 If an alarm goes off when passing through a metal detector, it seems like I am frisked just like a criminal suspect.

 Flight Gate Aircraft Boarding Procedures